-- ‘A large hard-breathing middle-aged slow man, with a mouth like a fish, dull staring eyes, and sandy hair standing upright on his head, so that he looked as if he had just been all but choked‘ is a quotation from Great Expectations (Chapter 4).
+- ‘A large hard-breathing middle-aged slow man, with a mouth like a fish, dull staring eyes, and sandy hair standing upright on his head, so that he looked as if he had just been all but choked, and had that moment come to‘ is a quotation from Great Expectations (Chapter 4).

 This quotation is a description of Uncle Pumblechook, seed merchant and shop-owner, and the uncle of Joe Gargery, as observed by Pip, as narrator, of the novel Great Expectations.

 Pumblechook has come to the Gargery household for Christmas dinner, joined by the church clerk, Mr. Wopsle, the wheelwright Mr. Hubble and his wife.
 The young Pip, as narrator, describes several humourous animal-like characteristics of characters early on in the novel, such as this one of Pumblechook, viewed from his childhood perspective.

 Great Expectations Chapter 4.